cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

   If both party identifiers are integrated into CI an ordering SHALL apply.
 It is recommended to place the initiator\`s identity first and the responder\`s identity second.

-  Integration of identity strings in CI avoids the need of an explicit subsequent check for the identity strings which may be omitted or implemented incorrectly without notice.
-It also strengthens the security properties with respect to attacks based on quantum computers {sec-quantum-annoying} and keeps the identities confidential.

 - Party identities that are not included in CI and need verification by CPace SHALL be integrated in ADa and/or ADb, such that
   A integrates its identifier in ADa and B integrates its party identifier as part of ADb.
 In this case the application layer SHALL make the recipient check the party identifier string of the remote communication partner.